puppetlabs/puppetlabs-vsphere/README.md

     Once the gems are installed, restart Puppet Server.

-2. Set the following environment variables specific to your vpshere
+2. Set the following environment variables specific to your vSphere
    installation:

       ~~~